San Cristobal, Mexico

 Here, creativity flourishes clearly and unfolds as art shops, colorful graffiti around the city, street music and not least alternative clothing choices among locals and visitors.

 Over the days, we rented a surfboard and jointly carried the heavy board out to Clarke's Beach.
 The town empties into a bay, and this part of the beach is just one of many places where the conditions make it obvious to test your surfing skills in the dark blue sea.

-Later that evening we set off on foot up the road to the Cape Byron Lighthouse to watch the sunset.
-The lighthouse is located on a mountain top, where the impressive views of the city, the countryside and the sea are worth the walk.
-If you follow a winding path behind the tower and out on a promontory, you will even see the mark that marks Australia's easternmost point.
+Later that evening we walked up the road to the Cape Byron Lighthouse to watch the sunset.
+The lighthouse is located on a mountain top, where the impressive view of the city, the countryside and havet is worth the walk.
+If you follow a winding path behind the tower and out onto a headland, you will also see the mark that marks Australia's easternmost point.